Facing DSR Holdings Group Debt Collection Harassment?

 Start by consulting with an experienced attorney who specializes in debt collection cases.
 A lawyer can help you assess the claim, protect your rights, and possibly identify violations of the Fair Debt Collection Practices Act (FDCPA) that could strengthen your defense.

 Carefully review the court summons and related documents to verify the debt.
-Check details such as the original creditor, amount owed, and whether the debt falls within the statute of limitations in your state.
+Check details such as the original creditor, the amount owed, and whether the debt falls within the statute of limitations in your state.

 It’s also important to file a formal response to the lawsuit within the required timeframe.
 Failure to respond could result in an automatic judgment against you.
 Your response should challenge any inaccuracies or questionable practices related to the claim.